har-si/dotfiles-linux/docs/setupGuide.md

 1. Install other fonts (nerd fonts, fira code, jet brains)
     - download .ttf file from websites and copy to `~/.local/share/fonts`
     - refresh font cache `fc-cache -v`

 ---

+## When to install flatpak, dnf, or other repo
+  - use flatpak if:
+    * User applications
+    * GUI apps
+    * Maintainers in flathub can be trusted (actual developers)
+    * Needs proprietary drivers (firefox)
+    * Proprietary apps (discord, spotify)
+    * Application does NOT need to access system resources (sandboxed nature)
+  - Use DNF if:
+    * System applications
+    * CLI apps
+    * Packages in DNF are already curated by the maintainers
+    * Apps having permission problems with flatpak
+    * Apps need to access system resources
+    * Apps that sometimes need sudo permission (text editors)
+  - Other Repos:
+    * Packages not available on flatpak and DNF
+    * Maintainers can be trusted

+---